lexibank/tlopo/out/vol1/chapter7.md

 Traditional Oceanic sails are made of matting, woven from pandanus leaves or other plant fibres.
 It is therefore not surprising to find that reflexes of POc _&ast;qebal_ 'pandanus mat' also have the meaning 'sail' in a few languages.
 Given that POc _&ast;layaR_ 'sail' is well established, it is likely that _&ast;qebal_ independently acquired the sense 'sail' in more than one daughter language.
-For the cognate set, see [Ch.4, §3.1](chapter4.md#s-3-1).
+For the cognate set, see Ch.
+4, §3.1.

 <a id="p-195"></a>

 <a id="s-5-2"></a>

-## 5.2.
+### 5.2.
 Boom and yard of sail

 The following form is well attested though its reflexes show a range of meanings: